What we offer

 Children will experience an environment where they discover and develop different ways to be creative and expressive.

-Staff will regularly assess and evaluate the programme to celebrate and support each child’s learning and development.
+Teachers will regularly assess and evaluate the programme to celebrate and support each child’s learning and development.
 Our programme reflects the principles, strands, goals and learning outcomes from Te Whāriki.
 This celebrates the uniqueness of each child and for the group as a whole.

 We will encourage children to be inquisitive and to ask why?
 And we will develop their problem solving skills.

 We will instil in children good morals and strong values to take with them on life’s journey.

 Management will provide a place where open communication is encouraged and valued.

 Teacjers will communicate in an honest and professional manner with management, parents/whanau, and children.

 Parents are encouraged to spend time in the Centre whenever possible and to discuss their needs and aspirations for their child.